DeFiCh/defichain.com/content/white-paper.en.md

 - DUSDT, backed by USDT
 - DBCH, backed by BCH, etc.

 New DATs are introduced to the system through voting by masternodes.
-This ensures that only assets that gather the most interest amongst DeFi Blockchain users get introduced.
+This ensures that only assets that gather the most interest amongst DeFiChain users get introduced.

 ### Economic Pegging of DATs